 Moreover, custodians and broker-dealers must report the cost basis of equities acquired in client accounts on or after January 1, 2011.
 With Charles Schwab & Co., Inc. as our custodian, TMAG has chosen to use their Tax Lot Optimizer tool for cost basis.
 Lots are selected and sold with the objective of taking losses first (short term and then long term) and gains last (long term and then short term).
+You are responsible for contacting your tax advisor to determine if this accounting method is the right choice for you.
 If your tax advisor believes another accounting method is more advantageous, provide written notice to our firm immediately and we will alert your account custodian of your individually selected accounting method.
 Decisions about cost basis accounting methods will need to be made before trades settle, as the cost basis method cannot be changed after settlement.